confluentinc/demo-10x-storage/README.md

 ksqlDB is a [streaming database](https://ksqldb.io/) that allows you to read, transform, and enrich streams and tables in real time.

-1. Create a ksqlDB cluster in your Confluent Cloud cluster with 1 CKU.
+1. Create a ksqlDB cluster in your Confluent Cloud cluster with 1 CKU if you haven't already.

 1. Create a stream from the training data by running the following query in the query editor: